FaizanRayeen/Data-Analytics-Portfolio/Powerbi_Dashboards_/Netflix-Content-Intelligence-Dashboard/README.md

 # 🎬 Netflix Content Intelligence Dashboard

-A Power BI dashboard analyzing Netflix's content catalog — genres, directors, actors, ratings, and global content production trends.
+A Power BI dashboard analyzing Netflix's movies and TV shows data to uncover content trends and audience preferences.

 ![Dashboard Preview](dashboard_preview.png)

 ## 📊 Overview

-An interactive single-page dashboard that explores Netflix's Movies and Shows catalog, with slicers to filter between **Movie** and **Show** content types.
+An interactive single-page dashboard exploring Netflix's content catalog — including titles, genres, IMDb ratings, TMDB scores, release year, runtime, countries, actors, and directors — with filters to toggle between **Movie** and **Show** content types.

+The goal of this project was to understand:
+- Which type of content is most popular
+- Which genres are trending
+- How Netflix content grew over the years
+- Which countries produce the most content

 ## 🔑 Key Metrics (KPIs)